ryan-p-randall/monthly-planning-files/README.md

 I've been using variations of these monthly planning text files since 2013, always in a text editor that syncs  what's on my phone and my computer.
 This setup works quite well, since it supplies two important things a paper planner lacks: 1. text tools like "search in project" or batch "find & replace" and 2. the ability to not be left behind in a coffeeshop or bus.

 Put differently, these files blend the basic system of a [bullet journal](https://bulletjournal.com/pages/learn) with all the coolness of [plain text](http://bettermess.com/a-plain-text-primer/) files edited in $yourFavoriteTextEditor.

-(If you don't already favorite text editor, I'd recommend [Atom](http://atom.io).
-If you want something more streamlined, on Mac you could try [nvALT](https://brettterpstra.com/projects/nvalt/), the forthcoming [nvULTRA](https://brettterpstra.com/2019/04/10/codename-nvultra/), on PC you could try [ResophNotes](https://www.resoph.com/ResophNotes/Welcome.html), and on Linux you could do just about anything your heart desires, up to and including using [nvPy](https://github.com/cpbotha/nvpy).)
+If you don't already favorite text editor, I'd recommend [Atom](http://atom.io).
+If you want something more streamlined, on Mac you could try [nvALT](https://brettterpstra.com/projects/nvalt/) or the forthcoming [nvULTRA](https://brettterpstra.com/2019/04/10/codename-nvultra/).
+On PC you could try [ResophNotes](https://www.resoph.com/ResophNotes/Welcome.html).
+On Linux you could do just about anything your heart desires, up to and including using [nvPy](https://github.com/cpbotha/nvpy).)

 If you *do* use Atom, I'd recommend installing and using these packages:
   - [Toggle Markdown Task](https://atom.io/packages/toggle-markdown-task), which lets you mark tasks done
   - [markdown-folding](https://atom.io/packages/markdown-folding), which folds lines of text at different heading levels, all of which are marked with one or more `#`.
 With it, you can fold lines at the week and day level in these files, among others.
   - [language-markdown](https://atom.io/packages/language-markdown), which is an alternative for the built-in `language-gfm` that adds extra things for lists, including a very satisfying greyed-out effect when you've marked a task done by making its `[ ]` box have an `[x]` instead.
   - [wikilink](https://atom.io/packages/wikilink), which lets you link between notes using the name of the `[[target note]]` surrounded by two brackets.
 That's right: with the package installed, that `[[target note]]` could let you quickly jump to a separate note named `target note`.
 These files already include this style link for moving between months or years.
   - [Tomatimer](https://atom.io/packages/tomatimer), which puts a lightly configurable [pomodoro timer](https://en.wikipedia.org/wiki/Pomodoro_Technique) into Atom's status bar and reminds you to take occasional breaks.
 The files have the beginnings of a markdown-formatted table for each day in case you're moved to try the [Pomodoro technique](http://baomee.info/pdf/technique/1.pdf) in detail that day.

 As for the phone side of things… [Editorial](https://omz-software.com/editorial/) is the only iOS editor I know of that will quickly let you move through markdown files by heading.
 I hope it gets an update soon and/or that this feature begins being common in phone editors, of which there are [more than a few](https://brettterpstra.com/ios-text-editors/).